Faculty of Health Disciplines

 Once your file has been reviewed the status of your application will be updated online.
 It is your responsibility to continue to check you GSAS application for updated information.
 Due to the large volume of applications, the FHD administrative staff are unable to provide information on the status of your application by phone or email.

-Application deadline are final and no exceptions will be granted.
+Application deadlines are final and no exceptions will be granted.
 There are no appeals to admission decisions.
 Incomplete or late application packages will not be assessed not retained for consideration for admission the following year.

 Information effective September 1, 2019 to August 31, 2020.